 Spouse super contributions

 If your partner has taken time off work, whether to raise children, study or for another reason, it’s likely their super balance is not growing as much as it could be.
 But the good news is you can help grow their retirement nest egg by making what’s known as spouse super contributions.
+Below we'll take a look at what spouse contributions are and how to know if you're eligible to make them.

 3 minute read